vikingdata/articles/test_environment/1_Initial_Linux_setup.md

 ```
    # OPTIONAL: List and remove all Linux Installations
 wslconfig /l
-wls -u Ubuntu
+   # You must not install later versions of Ubuntu.
-   # Install Ubunut default
+   # Later versions may not be compatible with MSSQL.
    # Provide a username and password when it asks.
    # I will use "mark" for username and password.

-wsl -install
+wsl --install -d Ubuntu-24.04

    # Make it so you go to your home directory when you log in.
 echo "cd" >> ~/.bashrc